cosmos/ibc/papers/2020-05/src/channels.md

 &nbsp;

-The `recvPacket` function is called by a module in order to receive & process an IBC packet sent on the corresponding channel end on the counterparty chain.
+The `recvPacket` function is called by a module in order to receive and process an IBC packet sent on the corresponding channel end on the counterparty chain.

 Calling modules must execute application logic atomically in conjunction with calling `recvPacket`, likely beforehand to calculate the acknowledgement value.

 The IBC handler performs the following steps in order:

-- Checks that the channel & connection are open to receive packets
+- Checks that the channel and connection are open to receive packets
 - Checks that the calling module owns the receiving port
-- Checks that the packet metadata matches the channel & connection information
+- Checks that the packet metadata matches the channel and connection information
 - Checks that the packet sequence is the next sequence the channel end expects to receive (for ordered channels)
 - Checks that the timeout height has not yet passed
 - Checks the inclusion proof of packet data commitment in the outgoing chain's state